angular/angular/aio/content/guide/forms-overview.md

   <img src="generated/images/guide/forms-overview/dataflow-td-forms-vtm.png" alt="Template-driven forms data flow - view to model" width="100%">
 </figure>

-The steps below outline the data flow from view to model.
+The steps below outline the data flow from view to model when the input value changes from *Red* to *Blue*.

 1. The user types *Blue* into the input element.
 1. The input element emits an "input" event with the value *Blue*.